shinke-li/shinke-li.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi!
-I am a third-year PhD student in Faculty of Engineering at National University of Singapore (NUS), supervised by [Prof. Andrew Lim](https://www.limandrew.org/) and [Prof. Chee Yeow Meng](https://scholar.google.com/citations?user=99AJNXEAAAAJ&hl=zh-CN).
-My research interests lie on Deep Learning, 3D Computer Vision, and Graph Neural Network.
+I am a forth-year PhD student in Faculty of Engineering at National University of Singapore (NUS), supervised by [Prof. Chee Yeow Meng](https://scholar.google.com/citations?user=99AJNXEAAAAJ&hl=zh-CN).
+My research interests lie on Deep Learning, 3D Point Cloud, and Graph Neural Network.
 I received M. Sc (Electrical & Computer Engineering) from NUS.
 I was also hired as a research assistant at IORA, NUS, working on serveral innovative projects of deep learning applications.
-Besides the projects, I have also published papers in the refereed conferences including NeurIPS, ICCV, and ACM MM.
+Besides the computer vision projects, I have also interested in the implementation of machine learning techiniques on medical applications.
 Research Topics:
 * Deep Learning on 3D Point Cloud
 * Graph Neural Network
-* Data-centric AI
+* Data-centric and Robust AI

 # News
 * Jun, 23, 2022: I am glad to attend offline meeting at New Orleans, [CVPR 2022](https://cvpr2022.thecvf.com/).
 Please feel free to say Hi!